reuk/wayverb/docs_source/conclusion.md

 model [@hacihabiboglu_simulation_2010].
 Ambisonic output would therefore require further research into waveguide microphone modelling, in order to find a model which better supports coincident capsules.

-The efficiency goal put forward in the project aims stated that simulations should, in general, take less than ten minutes to run.
-This held true for the test cases presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md
-%}).
-However, the render time is still long enough to be distracting, and the user experience could be greatly improved by decreasing its duration.
-The reason for the long render times is simple: the majority of the development time on Wayverb was spent trying to ensure that each model component functioned correctly.
-By the time the components were "complete" there was little time left for optimising.

-The length of the render time may be especially problematic in creative contexts.
-When producing music, it is important to be able to audition and tweak reverbs in order to produce the most appropriate effect.
-With long rendering times, this auditioning process becomes protracted, which impacts the productivity of the musician.
-In addition, if the program uses the majority of the machine's resources while it is running, then this prevents the user from running it in the background and continuing with other tasks in the meantime.

-Alternatively, the speed may be acceptable for architectural applications, where absolute accuracy is most important.
-In this scenario, the focus is upon checking the acoustics of a previously-specified enclosure, rather than experimenting to find the most pleasing output.
-This means that longer times between renders can be justified if the results are highly accurate.
-Additionally, users may have access to more powerful server or specialised compute hardware which could lead to speed-ups.

-The simulation methods have been implemented to minimise average-case computational complexity wherever possible, but both the ray-tracing and waveguide processes are limited to a complexity of $O(n)$ where n refers to the number of rays or nodes required in the simulation.
-Any further performance improvements may only be gained by improving the per-ray or per-node processing speed.
-This is certainly possible, but would yield relatively small improvements to the simulation speed.
-It may be equally valid to simply wait for hardware with increased parallelism support: a machine with twice as many graphics cores will run the program twice as fast.
-Such machines are likely to be commonplace in two or three years.
-Therefore, a better use of time would be to spend those two years focusing on the algorithm's functional problems rather than optimisation.
-Although it is disappointing to fall back on the argument that hardware improvements will obviate the need for software efficiency improvements, note that Wayverb is uniquely well-placed to benefit from hardware improvements going forward.
-Newer computing platforms are generally more powerful due to an increase in the number of processor cores rather than an increase in overall clock speed, and Wayverb by design can scale across all available GPU cores.

 #### User Interface